We collect humanitarian aid for refugee camps in Jordan and Lebanon

 A: This is a relatively new project, so we don't yet have drop-off points in every area.
-We'd love you to help us find a new drop-off coordinator in your area and volunteers who can transport the aid to our storage warehouse in Riverdale!
+We'd love you to help us find a new drop-off coordinator in your area.
 Please email email@example.com to volunteer as a drop-off point.

 Q: You are based in Arizona.
 Are you allowed to operate a project in Utah?